Jee Young Han

 Jee Young Han is an American actress.
-She is best known for her role as Marion Kang on Perry Mason and for her role as Esti Nelson on the Hulu/Onyx Collective series Unprisoned.
+She is best known for her role as Marion Kang on Perry Mason, Min Ju Pak in Wylde Pak, and Esti Nelson on the Hulu/Onyx Collective series Unprisoned.

 Career

 Film

 Han's career in film began starring in a small role in City Island opposite Andy Garcia and Alan Arkin.
 Soon after, Han landed the lead role of Amanda Pak in Meet Monica Velour opposite Kim Cattrall and Brian Dennehy.
 Both films premiered at the Tribeca Film Festival.
 Han starred in numerous films including It's Kind of a Funny Story, Jason Reitman's Young Adult, and Why Him?

 In November 2023, Han was announced as the female lead of K-Pops!, the directorial debut of Grammy Award winning musician, Anderson .Paak.
 K-Pops! premiered as a Special Presentation at the 2024 Toronto International Film Festival on September 7, 2024.

 Television

 Han's career in television began after booking a main character in David Gordon Green's Comedy Central pilot Black Jack.
 She made various guest appearances including roles on 30 Rock and The Good Wife.
 She joined the recurring cast of Comedy Bang!
 Bang! as Jee, the PA.
-In 2016, after playing the role of Nora in the CBS pilot The History of Us, Han landed a talent development deal with CBS Studios.
+In 2016, after playing the role of Nora in the CBS pilot The History of Us, Han landed a talent development deal with CBS.
 She recurred as zombie hunter Marsha in Santa Clarita Diet opposite Drew Barrymore and Timothy Olyphant.
 She also recurred as Charlotte Dearborn in ABC's Station 19.

 In 2019, Han nabbed the series lead in the NBC pilot Like Magic.
 Following their decision not to pick up the show to series, Han inked a talent development deal with NBC and Universal.

 In 2021, HBO announced that Han would be joining the main cast of the second season of Perry Mason.

 Han subsequently joined the Hulu/Onyx Collective series Unprisoned as Esti Nelson in Spring 2022.
 She was promoted to the main cast beginning season 2.